huisaddison/blog-theme/README.md

 * Tune the fonts to my preferences
 * Update the footer in `base.html` to reflect the current year and my heavy reliance on [MathJax](https://www.mathjax.org/).
+* Fix `article_link.inc.html` so that tags are delimited by commas (strange that this was an oversight in the original theme as the tags are delimited properly in `metadata.inc.html`.

 More features will be added as the need arises.